Code of Ethics

 We are committed to delivering accurate and reliable information to the media, financial analysts, investors and other members of the public.
 All public disclosures, including forecasts, press releases, speeches and other communications, will be honest, accurate, timely and representative of the facts.
 In certain situations, Medidata may be legally obligated to ensure that any important information about its business is distributed fairly and openly to the public.

 In order that Medidata can communicate to the public with a single, consistent voice, outside requests for company information should only be handled by authorized persons.
+Speaking events and invitations should be cleared by, and handled through, our Marketing Department.
 Investor and securities analyst information should only be handled through the Chief Executive Officer, Chief Financial Officer or General Counsel and any inquiries from an investor, prospective investor, or securities analyst should be referred to the Chief Executive Officer, Chief Financial Officer or General Counsel.
-All press or other media inquiries should be referred to the Executive Vice President- Product and Marketing.
-Requests for information regarding employees or ex-employees, including reference requests, should be referred to the Human Resources Department.
-Medidata's General Counsel should be consulted whenever there is a question concerning the disclosure of Medidata's proprietary information.
+All press or other media inquiries should be referred to the and Marketing Department.
+Requests for information regarding employees or ex- employees, including reference requests, should be referred to the Human Resources Department.
+Medidata’s General Counsel should be consulted whenever there is a question concerning the disclosure of Medidata’s proprietary information.

 We strive to maintain a healthy, safe and productive work environment.
 We will not tolerate comments or conduct in the workplace that creates, encourages or permits an offensive, intimidating or inappropriate work environment.